 The Classification of Varanus Salvator, the Water Monitor

-All animals which possess backbones - vertebrae - are incorporated into the Phylum Chordata.
-The Chordata comprises five main living 'Classes', or major groupings.
-These are the Fish, the Amphibia, the Birds, the Mammals, and the Class Reptilia, to which Varanus salvator belongs.
+All animals which possess backbones are included in the Phylum Chordata.
+The Chordata comprises five main living groupings or 'Classes'.
+These classes are the Fish, the Amphibia, the Birds, the Mammals, and the Reptilia, to which Varanus salvator belongs.

-Within the Reptilia are four divisions or 'Orders' of reptiles with similar characteristics, and one of these is the Squamata which incorporates all snakes and true lizards.
-All lizards belong to the Suborder Sauria, and monitors are in the Family Varanidae.
+The Reptilia consists of four divisions or 'Orders' the members of which all have similar characteristics to each other, and one of these orders is the Squamata which incorporates the snakes and lizards.
+All lizards belong to the Suborder Sauria, and monitors are to be found in the Family Varanidae.

 The Breeding Cycle

 The breeding cycle of the Asian Water Monitor begins around April in regions with pronounced wet and dry seasons, and may continue until October.
 But in regions without a wet season, breeding may occur at any time of year.
 Each female produces up to 40 eggs per year, but usually these will be in two or more clutches laid in natural mounds such as termite hills, or in rotten or hollow tree trunks or in excavated burrows.
 Good, well protected sites may be communally used by several lizards.
 Usually the nest will be covered over after laying.
 Incubation takes several months though this can vary considerably according to the climate and the season of laying - an adaptability which has greatly assisted the lizard's widespread distribution throughout southeast Asia.